finix14/imgscrapy/README.md

 ------------
 -requests module needs to be installed for python. it can be installed by `pip install requests`.

 -The script won't work if imgur does not send the zip file (which is the case with huge albums).
-The script however works well for albums containing ~100 pics.
+The script however works well for popular albums cached by imgur.
 It fetches the zip file for the album and extracts it to '~/Imgur Dumps/{Album Title}/'